An explanation of Mondrian's oeuvre by Michael Sciam

 Body and mind

-This holds both for the subject’s relationship with the object (the external world) and for the subject’s relationship with itself: finding equilibrium between the contradictory drives within oneself, e.g. between the uncontrollable urges of the instinctual life (nature, i.e. the horizontal) and the action of controlling and guiding the instincts performed by the mind or spirit (the vertical).
+This holds both for the subject’s relationship with the object (the external world) and for the subject’s relationship with itself: finding equilibrium between the contradictory drives within oneself, e.g. between the uncontrollable urges of the instinctual life, i.e., human Nature (the horizontal) and the action of controlling and guiding the instincts performed by the mind or spirit (the vertical).
 In some cases, reason and moral rules oppress and limit the vital impulse; in others, life turns common sense and reason upside down.
 How are we to get by?

 The human search for unity